 I don’t budget – never have – but if I want to effectively track my expenses, I need to know what I spent.
 So if we take a taxi ride or eat out, that gets left out of the equation here.
 Yes, it’s initially tracked at some point that I took money out of the bank, but where that cash went vanishes.

 I want to be able to look at my living expenses and easily see that I’m spending too much money on entertainment or eating out.
-Personal Capital can longer give me that because it’s not seeing the whole picture anymore.
+Empower (formerly Personal Capital) can longer give me that because it’s not seeing the whole picture anymore.
 So I had to make a change.

-I’m continuing to use Personal Capital for my investments, but I’m now using Mint to handle tracking my expenses.
+I’m continuing to use Empower (formerly Personal Capital) for my investments, but I’m now using Mint to handle tracking my expenses.
 I can add cash transactions manually and their app lets me do it on the fly.

 I’m in the process of updating the categorized transactions for August so I can see what the @#$% happened.
 We could have had a good month or maybe not, but right now, I really don’t know.
 This should give me back the control I need on knowing where our money’s going.